 I really think that a few minutes worth of tracking each month is going to allow you to not stress about this!

 So then…Is there an easy way to track that?

 Yes!
-I am working on adding that capability to as many of my Paper + Spark Seller Spreadsheet & import add ons as possible.
+I have added that capability to as many of my Paper + Spark Seller Spreadsheet & import add ons as possible.
 When you copy & paste in your sales CSV each month, my spreadsheets will now have a new tab that automagically totals up your sales transactions and gross sales amount per state.

 - The Etsy Seller Spreadsheet – added July 28